- Written by Dr.Mehmet Demircioglu

 If you are traveling for surgery, build the schedule around medical clarity rather than the tightest possible ticket.
 The same practical thinking used for flying after a hair transplant applies here.
 Travel is easier when the body is stable and the patient has enough margin.

-If a vaccine is required by your destination, work, school, country, or another physician, do not skip it because of a hair transplant article.
-Instead, send the clinic the vaccine name, date, reason, and expected side effects.
+If a vaccine is required by your destination, work, school, country, or another physician, do not skip it because you are planning transplant surgery.
+Instead, send the vaccine name, date, reason, and expected side effects before the surgical plan is finalized.
 The answer should fit the real health need.

-Can I get a COVID or flu shot after a hair transplant?
+COVID or flu vaccination after a hair transplant

 For most stable patients, a COVID or flu vaccine can be planned after the early healing period if there is no urgent reason to do it immediately.
 It is cleaner when the scalp has settled first, especially during the first 7 to 10 days, because fever and body aches can blur the recovery picture.